 What experience or background do you bring to your counselling and supervision practice that is uniquely yours?

-The Healing-Centred, Trauma-Informed counselling and clinical supervision that I provide is informed by my own experiences of violence and resilience.
-Between 2010 and 2012 I was a volunteer with a fantastic local victim services agency.
-I had briefly been a client of the agency three years before, when a partner of mine became dangerous and I needed help safety-planning.
-Volunteering there afterwards, I unwittingly began a journey of becoming more personally empowered than I knew was possible.
-The other major shift was learning about the diversity and resiliency of people and communities who experience oppression.
-There were countless revelations in those first two years supporting survivors.
+The counselling and clinical supervision that I provide is informed by my own experiences of harm and resistance.
+In reflecting about this, I recall that in 2010 I began volunteering with a fantastic local victim services agency.
+I had briefly been a client of the agency before, when a partner of mine became dangerous and I needed help safety-planning.
+Volunteering there, I began a journey of dignity and empowerment that continues to dazzle me.
+The other major shift that started at that time was learning about the diversity and resilience of other people and communities.
 Now thinking about it, this volunteer work was possibly the single biggest turning point in my professional and personal journey.
+I want that for the therapy clients and supervisees whom I support; dignity in community.

 What is your favourite thing about working closely with people every day?